symbol/symbol-docs/source/guides/account/getting-the-amount-of-assets-sent-to-an-account.rst

 Getting into some code
 **********************

-In this example, we are going to check how many assets of a certain type have we sent to an account.
+In this code example, we are going to check how many assets of a certain type have we sent to an account.

 .. example-code::